MadMikeyB/MPress/readme.md

 ## Installation

-~Navigate to yoursite.com and run the web-based Installer. :)~ Coming Soon
+~~Navigate to yoursite.com and run the web-based Installer. :)~~ Coming Soon

+### DEV INSTALL

+**Warning** This assumes you have composer and git installed!

+* git clone -b dev https://github.com/MadMikeyB/MPress.git
+* composer install
+* mv .env.example .env
+* make a database (mysql, sqlite, etc) and set those details in the .env file.
+* if you choose sqlite, you have to edit config/database.php and change the driver here, and create the sqlite file inside storage/
+* php artisan migrate
+* php artisan key:generate
+* visit localhost/mpress/public_html (or wherever you cloned the repo to)
+* Register a user and play

 ### Attribution